 Transaction Fees: Validators earn a portion of the transaction fees paid by users for the transactions they include in the blocks.
-This is intended to provide an additional financial incentive for validators to process transactions efficiently and maintain the network's integrity.
+This provides an additional financial incentive for validators to process transactions efficiently and maintain the network's integrity.
+FFG: 13|BPT88T - 2025-06-26 2.
+Delegators:

-2. Delegators:

 Delegated Staking: Token holders who do not wish to run a validator node can delegate their SOL tokens to a validator.
-In return, delegators share the rewards earned by the validators.
-This is intended to encourage widespread participation in securing the network and ensures decentralization.
+In return, delegators share in the rewards earned by the validators.
+This encourages widespread participation in securing the network and ensures decentralization.